pletzer/python-oop-novice/_episodes/04-decorators.md

-Using `@` followed by the name of the altering function (`track_this` in this case), and placing this before the function definition, Python takes the result of calling the altering function and overwrites the new function with it.
+Using `@` followed by the name of the altering function (`track_this` in this case), and placing this before the function definition, Python applies the altering function to the function.
+This is useful when measuring the execution time of a function, for instance.
+The caller does not have to be changed, only the implementation of the function we want to profile needs to be modified.

 This syntax is called a "decorator"; the functions `say_hello`, `say_goodbye`, and `conversation` have been decorated with the